gaslight/posts/posts/2013-07-29-dont-fear-svgs.md

 The cool part is that our chart updates whenever the `points` data changes.

 This is a fairly static example.
 In our actual implementation, we calculated the chart size at runtime and dynamically calculated x and y values from an array of model data.
-We also distilled everything down into directives so we could just say something like `<line-chart data="{{points}}">`
+We also distilled everything down into directives so we could just say something like `<line-chart data="{{points}}">`.

-If you need really fancy charts with animations and such, then maybe a full-fledged SVG library is the right choice.
-But if just you need a simple custom chart, then I'd recommend starting with hand rolled SVGs.
+If you need really fancy charts with animations then maybe a full-fledged SVG library is the right choice.
+But if you just need a simple, custom chart then I'd recommend starting with hand-rolled SVGs.
 Going that route first would have saved me a big headache.